Northern Illinois vs. Western Michigan prediction, odds: Tuesday MACtion picks

 How to make Northern Illinois vs. Western Michigan picks

 SportsLine's model has simulated WMU vs. NIU 10,000 times and is going Over 38.5 total points.
 These squads have engaged in high-scoring affairs in recent years, with their last five matchups averaging 51.8 total points.
 While the Over started off a combined 1-7 for these teams in 2025, sportsbooks have since adjusted their totals for the respective teams, as the Over is a combined 7-5 for them since then.
-The model projects the quarterbacks to combine for three total touchdowns, with another three players having at least 75 scrimmage yards as the Over hits with points to spare.
+The model projects the quarterbacks to combine for three total touchdowns, with another three players having at least 75 scrimmage yards.

 The teams combine for 44 points as the Over hits in almost 60% of simulations.